January 8th, 2018 Last Updated on: October 7th, 2021

 The CDIB is an official U.S. document used to certify that a person does possess a percentage of Native American blood and therefore has legitimate Native ancestry.
-Note though, the blood must be identified with a federally recognized tribe.
+Note though, the blood must be identified with a federally recognized Native American tribe.

 The Bureau of Indian Affairs issues the certificate after the individual has forwarded a finalized genealogy.
 The genealogy must be submitted with legal documents that include birth certificates, documents showing the applicant’s descents both from the maternal and the paternal sides.

 A Certificate of Degree of Indian Blood shows the constituent blood degree of a particular tribe or that of all tribes in the applicant’s ancestry.
 The percentage required by each tribe to enroll varies.
 Some tribes require that a minimum degree must be met before granting membership to an individual.

-Interestingly, even the federal government requires that you meet a certain minimum before granting you some federal benefits.
+Interestingly, even the federal government requires that you meet a certain minimum before granting Native Americans federal benefits.

-To give you an example, the Eastern Band of Cherokee Indians require a minimum of 1/16 degree of Cherokee blood for tribal enrollment, while the Bureau of Indian Affairs’ Higher Education Grant expects you to have the minimum of 1/4 Native American blood percentages.
+To give you an example, the Eastern Band of Cherokee Indians require a minimum of 1/16 degree of Cherokee Indian blood for tribal enrollment, while the Bureau of Indian Affairs’ Higher Education Grant expects you to have the minimum of 1/4 Native American blood percentages.

-That means 25% of your blood is from Native American ancestors.
+That means 25% of your blood is of Native American ancestry.